How a Pensacola Work Comp Lawyer Can Help You

 Oftentimes, an employer will not want to report the accident/injury to their workers’ compensation carrier and promise that they “will take care of you”.
 Do not agree to these and insist that a claim be filed.

-If your employer fails to report the accident/injury seek assistance with a workers’ compensation attorney immediately.
+If your employer fails to report the accident or injury, seek assistance from a Florida workers’ compensation attorney immediately.

 - Medical reports,